Blackbraid

 Honestly, I don’t really have one.
 Half the songs just flow out of me organically, and the other half I have to pull out of myself over months or even years.
 Sometimes I sit down for half an hour and a song just happens.
 Other times, it takes years to get it right.

-For example, Tears of the Dawn started when I first began this band, and it went through three full album cycles before I felt it was ready.
-Some songs are painful; some are easy — I just channel whatever’s coming through.
+For example, Tears of the Dawn started when I first began this band, and it went through three full album cycles before I felt it was ready to go.
+Some songs are really painful, some are really easy.
+I don’t really know how it works, but yeah, I guess I’m channeling something.

 Talk to me about the evolution across the three projects.

-When I started, I didn’t really know what Blackbraid was going to be.
-The first album came together very organically — it was just the first five songs that felt right together.
-Around the same time, I was writing Moss Covered Bones from the second album, but it didn’t fit, so I saved it.
+I didn’t really know exactly what it was going to be when I first started.
+The first album came together very organically.
+It was really just the first five songs I finished that felt like they fit together.
+Around that time, I was also writing Moss Covered Bones from the second album, but it didn’t feel like it totally fit, so I saved it for the next one.

 What comes next for Blackbraid?

 We’ve got tours next year in the UK and Ireland, plus some European festivals.
 I might release some B-sides from the first three records that didn’t make it onto the albums.
-I definitely want to do another full-length one day, but there’s nothing planned right now.
+I definitely want to do another full-length one day, but there’s nothing planned at the moment.

 How do you pick which patches go on your vest?

-Since the band started, I’ve only switched out one patch — I added a Vintertodt patch from one of my producer's side projects.
+Since the band started, I’ve only switched out one patch.
+I added a Vintertodt patch, one of my producer's side projects.
 Everything else is original.

 What’s the connection between nature and black metal?

-It’s hard to define because it’s not black and white.
-Black metal has always been rooted in nature.
-I live in nature — it’s part of who I am.
-I think a lot of that connection comes from black metal’s roots in paganism and its defiance of Christianity.
+It’s a hard question to answer because it’s not black and white.
+Black metal has always been based in nature, and I live in nature.
+I grew up that way, so it’s always identified with me.
+I think a lot of it comes from the black metal roots being so based in paganism and anti-Christianity.

 What are your thoughts on the current state of black metal?

-Thank you for creating these incredible projects and for taking the time to talk.
-What you’re doing for black metal — making it accessible and meaningful — is special.
+Thank you for creating these amazing projects and for taking the time to talk.

-Thank you, man.
-It’s been a pleasure.
+Jon: Thank you, man.
+It’s been a blast - a pleasure.
 Hope you enjoy the show.